Claiming Tutoring Services on Your Canadian Tax Return (2026 Guide)

 Families often turn to private services such as:

-Schools across BC are committed to inclusive education, and many educators work tirelessly to support diverse learners.
+Schools across BC have a commitment to inclusive education, and many educators and staff work tirelessly to support diverse learners.

 However, support for ADHD can vary depending on: